-All of the IIHS Top Safety Pick+ winning cars had to receive “good” ratings on five crashworthiness requirements.
+The IIHS Top Safety Pick+ winning cars had to receive “good” ratings on five crashworthiness requirements.
 They also had to have at least an “advanced” rating on their front crash prevention system with automatic braking.
-The Top Safety Picks had front crash prevention systems, but did not have automatic braking.
+The Top Safety Picks had front crash prevention systems but did not have automatic braking.

-Carroll Lachnit, consumer advice editor at Edmunds.com, says the IIHS tests consider not just how well a vehicle performs in a crash — but also how well the car prevents you from crashing in the first place.
+Carroll Lachnit, Former Director, Consumer Content at Edmunds.com, says the IIHS tests consider not just how well a vehicle performs in a crash — but also how well the car prevents you from crashing in the first place.

-Along with the IIHS, the National Highway Traffic Safety Administration (NHTSA) does its own ratings of the safest vehicles, and the results can be found at SafeCar.gov.
-The tests conducted by the two agencies complement each other, says Russ Rader, IIHS spokesman.
+Along with the IIHS, the National Highway Traffic Safety Administration (NHTSA) does its ratings of the safest vehicles, and the results can be found at NHTSA.gov.
+The tests conducted by the two agencies complement each other, says Russ Rader, Senior Vice President at IIHS.
 You should look for vehicles with a four- or five-star safety rating from NHTSA.

 “When buying a new or used vehicle, look for those with the best crash test ratings,” recommends Rader.

-If you’re in the market for a new car, you should look for those that have front crash prevention systems with automatic braking, he says.
-These systems can detect an impending collision, and automatically apply the brakes to avoid a crash.
+If you’re in the market for a new car, you should look for front crash prevention systems with automatic braking, he says.
+These systems can detect an impending collision and automatically apply the brakes to avoid a crash.

 Another important safety feature that has been shown to reduce crashes is adaptive headlights, which pivot and improve visibility around curves, Rader says.